 Michigan: Report from Hell is a Playstation 2 title that was developed by Grasshopper Manufacture, directed by Akira Ueda, and planned by Suda 51.
 It was published by Spike in Japan and by 505 Games in Europe, but the game was never given an official North American release.

 The game focuses on a news crew from Zaka TV, which is dedicated to covering news revolving around strange phenomena and mysterious happenings.
-The game is unique in that it's played primarily from the viewfinder of your character's video camera.
-If the camera runs out of film before you complete the investigation, the game is lost.
+The game is unique in that it's played primarily from the viewfinder of the protagonist's video camera.
+If the camera runs out of film before the investigation is completed, the game is lost.

 Confusingly, the game's title refers to Lake Michigan, and not the state of Michigan.
 The actual setting is just outside of Chicago, Illinois.